Generation Probabilities Are Not Enough: Uncertainty Highlighting in AI Code Completions: Quantitative Results

 To test H4, we used the same mixed-effects logistic regression model with token survival rate as the dependent variable.
 An omnibus test suggests the effect of highlight condition is not significant ($p = 0.164$) and therefore H4 is \emph{not supported} by our results.

-We found that, on average, the token survival rate in the No Highlights condition was $81.0\%$, while the rate was $82.7\%$ in the Generation Probability condition, and $77.8\%$ in the Edit Model condition.
-Although the differences between these rates are not significant, our analysis of H5 below adds nuance to the story, showing that the specific tokens edited \textit{does} vary by highlight condition.
+We found that the token survival rate in the No Highlights condition was $79.3\%$, while the rate was $79.8\%$ in the Generation Probability condition, and $75.3\%$ in the Edit Model condition.
+Although our analysis does not identify significant differences between these rates, our analysis of H5 below adds nuance to the story, showing that the specific tokens edited \textit{does} vary by highlight condition.

-\paragraph{H5: The interaction between highlight condition and whether a given token is highlighted will affect the \textbf{token-level survival rate}} To test this hypothesis we used a mixed-effects logistic regression model, with token survival rate as the dependent variable, the interaction between highlight condition and whether a token was highlighted or not as the fixed-effects independent variables.
-An omnibus test suggests the effect is significant ($p < 0.001$) and therefore H5 is \emph{supported} by our results.
+\paragraph{H5: The interaction between highlight condition and whether a given token is highlighted will affect the \textbf{token-level survival rate}} To test this hypothesis we used a mixed-effects logistic regression model, with token survival rate as the dependent variable, and the interaction between highlight condition and whether a token was highlighted as the fixed-effects independent variables.
+An omnibus test suggests the effect is significant ($p < 0.001$) and therefore H5 is \emph{supported}.

 We observe that for both the Generation Probability condition and the Edit Model condition, tokens that have been highlighted are significantly less likely to survive (i.e., more likely to be edited or removed) than those that have not been highlighted ($p = 0.001$ and $p < 0.001$, respectively).
 Specifically, for the Generation Probability condition, highlighted tokens have a 73.9\% survival rate, while not-highlighted tokens have a survival rate of 80.9\%.
 This difference is even more striking for the Edit Model condition, where highlighted tokens have a survival rate of only 35.3\% compared with 87.1\% for not-highlighted tokens.
 Tokens highlighted in the Edit Model condition are significantly less likely to survive than those highlighted in the Generation Probability condition ($p < 0.001$).
 Similarly, the tokens that are \emph{not} highlighted in the Edit Model condition are significantly \emph{more} likely to survive (less likely to be edited or removed) than those not highlighted in the Generation Probability condition ($p < 0.001$).